City of New London Urban Forestry Revitalization Plan and Invasive Species Best Management

 The new lots feature several innovative design and functioning elements.
 These include center islands serving as “rain garden” storm water collection basins, the use of “Silva cells” (sub-grade plastic cages) to provide a healthy growing environment for newly planted trees, classically styled brick entry nodes, and the addition of decorative lighting fixtures that match existing lighting designs along Bank and State Street, serving to visually connect the parking lot with area commercial establishments.

 Construction of the lots is complete.
 Hanging flower baskets have been installed to match with the adjacent city downtown district design.
-Future installation of artwork at the entrance at the intersection of Pearl Street and Eugene O’Neill Drive will complete the project!
+Future installation of artwork at the entrance at the intersection of Pearl Street and Eugene O’Neill Drive completed the project!

 L.E.D.
 Streetlight Conversion